jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 What would the finder of the dashboard control?
 Everything running in Kubernetes.
-If your website is running in Kubernetes, it means someone else could make your website go offline, someone else could replicate your website but send all sales and monetary transactions to their own bank account, someone else can breach your customers data, or someone else could hold your infrastructure up for ransom and not give you back control of your website unless you pay what they demand.
+If your website is running in Kubernetes, it means someone else could make your website go offline, someone else could replicate your website but send all sales and monetary transactions to their own bank account, someone else can breach your customers' data, or someone else could hold your infrastructure up for ransom and not give you back control of your website unless you pay what they demand.
 This is just a few things I thought of off the top of my head but you could probably think of more.

-There is a whole other aspect of this in that if this breach goes public, then you have a huge public relations problem on your hand.
+There is a whole other aspect of this in that if this breach goes public, then you have a huge public relations problem on your hands.
 Which for a public company might even have implications on your stock price if shareholders end up losing trust from the news of your company's technical incompetence and they decide to sell their shares.

 If it's not the dashboard being exposed it might be your API server or another service.
 There's a few